ocf/mkdocs/docs/staff-docs/get-involved/staff-privileges.md

 The most technical and "on-call" staff members are given sudo access (root privileges) on all servers and the ability to modify LDAP/Kerberos directly.

-The Site Manager(s) and Deputy Site Manager(s) are always Technical Managers.
+Site Managers are always Technical Managers.
-Other Deputy Managers and the General Manager(s) often happen to be Technical Managers as well.
+General Managers and other veteran staff often happen to be Technical Managers as well.

 ### `ocfroot` group